 Subsequent applications are subject to an Admissibility Procedure.
 If there are no new grounds for the application, a decision on inadmissibility is issued.
-In 2019, there were 1,389 subsequent applications, submitted mainly by Russian, Ukrainian and Georgian nationals.
+In 2022, there were 1,913 subsequent applicants submitted mainly by Russian nationals (857 persons).

-The first subsequent application has suspensive effect on a return decision and return order cannot be executed.
-If the application is considered inadmissible because the applicant did not present any new circumstances of the case it can be appealed within 14 days and until the Refugee Board makes a decision, suspensive effect is upheld.
-If the application is considered admissible, i.e. containing new circumstances relevant for the case, the Head of the Office for Foreigners issues a decision considering the application admissible.
+The first subsequent application has a suspensive effect on a return decision and a return order cannot be executed.
+If the application is considered inadmissible because the applicant did not present any new evidence or new circumstances of the case, it can be appealed within 14 days and until the Refugee Board makes a decision, the suspensive effect is upheld.
+If the application is considered admissible, i.e. containing new evidence or new circumstances relevant to the case, the Head of the Office for Foreigners issues a decision considering the application admissible.
 In this case, suspensive effect is in force until the final administrative decision on international protection is served.
-In case of further subsequent applications, there is no suspensive effect on a return order.
+In case of further subsequent applications, there is no suspensive effect on a return decision.

-In 2019 the Office for Foreigners issued 67 decisions deeming the subsequent application admissible, while 854 such applications were dismissed as inadmissible.
+In 2022, the Office for Foreigners issued 136 decisions deeming the application admissible, while the applications of 792 persons were dismissed as inadmissible.

 Article 330(2) and (3) Law on Foreigners.

 Article 38(4) Law on Protection.

 Information provided by the Office for Foreigners, 26 January 2022.